KennaSecurity/toolkit/tasks/connectors/cylera/readme.md

-## Running the Cylera task
+# Running the Cylera task

-This toolkit brings in data from Cylera
+Cylera provides security, operations, network and clinical data in real time.
+Use this toolkit task to get data from Cylera.

-To run this task you need the following information from Cylera:
+To run this task, you require the following **Cylera** information:

-1. Cylera instance hostname
+1. Instance hostname
-2. Cylera api user email
+2. API user email
-3. Cylera api user password
+3. API user password

+## Incremental runs

+The Cylera task supports incremental runs.
+Use them to improve performance and pull only the latest changes rather than pulling all available assets and vulnerabilities every time.
+To benefit from incremental runs in Cylera, store the datetime when the connector is run outside toolkit and provide this value to toolkit for time-based filtering (such as, `cylera_last_seen_after`).

+The following steps illustrate using two variables to track when the last successful incremental run occurred and prevent missing data from a task failure.

+1. Create a record `last_run_success_time`=`<now - retention period>` in a datastore of your choice.
+2. Create a record `last_attempt_success_time`=`<now>`.
+3. Trigger Cylera task with `cylera_last_seen_after`=`last_run_success_time`.
+4. If the run was successful, update `last_run_success_time` by setting it to `last_attempt_success_time`.
+5. Repeat Steps 2-4 each time you run the task.

+**Note:** To improve efficiency, automate this process with a scheduling tool of your choice.

 ## Command Line

+**Note:** For instructions on running tasks, see the main Toolkit README.

-See the main Toolkit for instructions on running tasks.
-For this task, if you leave off the Kenna API Key and Kenna Connector ID, the task will create a json file in the default or specified output directory.
-You can review the file before attempting to upload to the Kenna directly.
+For this task, you can leave off the Kenna API key and Kenna connector ID, so the task creates a .json file in the default or specified output directory.
+You can then review the file before you upload it directly to Cisco Vulnerability Management.

-Recommended Steps:
+### Recommended Steps

-1. Run with Cylera Keys only to ensure you are able to get data properly from the scanner
+1. Initially, run it with **Cylera keys** only.
-2. Review output for expected data
+2. Review the output .json file to ensure you got the data you expected.
-3. Create Kenna Data Importer connector in Kenna (example name: Cylera KDI)
+3. Create the Kenna Data Importer connector in Cisco Vulnerability Management.
+You could name it **Cylera KDI**, for example.
-4. Manually run the connector with the json from step 1
+4. Upload the .json file to your connector and run it to verify there are no import errors and you can view Cylera data in Cisco VM.
-5. Click on the name of the connector to get the connector id
+5. Click the connector name and copy the connector's ID.
-6. Run the task with Cylera Keys and Kenna Key/connector id

-Complete list of Options:
+6. Run the task with **Cylera keys**, your **Kenna API key** and the **connector ID** to extract data from Cylera, upload it to Cisco, and import it all in one command.

+### All Task Options

 | Option | Required | Description | default |
 | --- | --- | --- | --- |